turingschool/mod-0-curriculum/index.md

 ## Tech Setup

 Complete the following steps before Mod 0 in order to get the tools you'll need on your machine.

+If you'd like to watch a video overview, a Turing alum who is <strike>at least partially competent</strike> gainfully employed in the software development industry put this video together for you:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7TTt1a8UHic" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 1) New to Mac?